nsonnad/webdev-for-journos/slides/markdown/week-1.md

 # class logistics

 - **Gather**: class, office hours
-- **Slack**: contact me, discuss and share stuff with classmates, access documents and links I share with class
+- **Slack**: contact me, discuss and share with classmates, access class documents and links
 - **Github**: submit code/assignments
 - Important that you are set up with all of these